Mihály Horányi

 CO-I

-Zoltan received his PhD from Charles University in Prague.
+Zoltan Sternovsky received his PhD from Charles University in Prague.
 He is an assistant professor at the University of Colorado, Boulder.

 Stein Sture